milosbunijevac/UforU/CONTRIBUTING.md

 1. Run the [tests][] before submitting a pull request.
 1. Tests are very, very important.
 Submit tests if your pull request contains new, testable behavior.

-## Checklist:

-This is just to help you organize your process

-- [ ] Did I cut my work branch off of master (don't cut new branches from existing feature brances)?
-- [ ] Did I follow the correct naming convention for my branch?
-- [ ] Is my branch focused on a single main change?
-  - [ ] Do all of my changes directly relate to this change?
-- [ ] Did I rebase the upstream master branch after I finished all my work?
-- [ ] Did I write a clear pull request message detailing what changes I made?
-- [ ] Did I get a code review?
-  - [ ] Did I make any requested changes from that code review?

-If you follow all of these guidelines and make good changes, you should have no problem getting your changes merged in.

 <!-- Links -->